fatemehalsadat/Island-detection/README.md

 # Island-detection
-find islands formations given the Bus and Line data.
+Find island formations given the Bus and Line data.